0xMordecai/docker-by-example/building-and-managing-Docker-images/main.md

 **Docker images are traditionally built using a sequence of steps specified in the Dockerfile**.
 But as we already know, **Docker is DevOps-compliant and uses config management practices from the beginning**.
 **Most people build their code within the Dockerfile**.Therefore, **we will also need the programming language library in the build context**.

+With a simple sequential Dockerfile, **these programming language tools and libraries end up within the container image**.
+These are known as `single-stage builds`.